monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/axioms.md

 **Relation**: breed reported in geographic location

 - ‘breed reported in geographic location’ (VBO:0300020).
-It should be noted that this relation is currently created in VBO.
-We plan on submitting it to the Relation Ontology (RO).
-If in scope, new relations are created in RO, the RO term will replace the current VBO relation.
 - Definition: “a relation between a breed and the geographic location where the breed was reported to exist by country-nominated FAO National Coordinators.”

 **Target**: Country (Wikidata ID for country)